 TACTICAL TIP: If you can't figure out an appropriate citation format, search for citations to the material in question in a relevant law review database on Lexis, Westlaw or HeinOnline.
 Whatever works there should work for you too.

 Alternatives to the Bluebook: Several alternatives to the Bluebook have been published in recent decades.
 In 1986, the University of Chicago Manual of Citation ("The Maroon Book") was published but not widely adopted.
-In 1999, the American Association of Law Libraries came out with the Universal Citation Guide, with a section edition in 2005.
+In 1999, the American Association of Law Libraries came out with the Universal Citation Guide, with a second edition in 2005, and a third edition in 2014.
 In 2000, the Association of Legal Writing Directors produced the ALWD Citation Manual (Aspen Publishers).

 For a critical comparison of the Bluebook and the ALWD Manual, see Has the Bluebook Met Its Match?
 The ALWD Citation Manual, 92(3) Law Library Journal 337 (2000).